AeroMAPS/AeroMAPS/docs/books/documentation_airtransport.md

 Biofuels, also called BtL (Biomass-to-Liquid), are fuels derived from biomass.
 Estimating their emission factor is complex.
-In this work, several representative biofuels (not exhaustive) have been defined according to the resource and the production route.
+In this work, several representative biofuels (not exhaustive) have been defined according to the resource and the production pathway.
 It is then possible to define a single representative biofuel by weighting.
 The resources considered in this work are waste (household waste or used cooking oil), forest residues, agricultural residues, dedicated energy crops (lignocellulose, sugar and starch-based materials or vegetable oils) and algae.
-Regarding the production routes, HEFA (Hydroprocessed Esters and Fatty Acids), FT (Fischer-Tropsch) and ATJ (Alcohol-to-Jet) processes are considered.
+Regarding the production pathways, HEFA (Hydroprocessed Esters and Fatty Acids), FT (Fischer-Tropsch) and ATJ (Alcohol-to-Jet) processes are considered.
 Not all routes and resources are directly compatible and the industrial production maturity of the different biofuels differs.